zonemaster/zonemaster-gui/docs/Configuration.md

   `[ "da", "en", "es", "fi", "fr", "nb", "sv" ]`.
 * `"contactAddress"`: The contact email address displayed in the footer, default `"contact@zonemaster.net"`.
-* `"logo`": The URL to the image displayed in the navigation bar, default `"assets/images/zonemaster_logo_2021_color.png"`.
+* `"logoUrl`": The URL to the image displayed in the navigation bar, default `"assets/images/zonemaster_logo_2021_color.png"`.
 * `"msgBanner"`: A message to display to the user, if empty or undefined no banner will be shown.
 HTML formatting is supported (such as `<a>` tag) and